infinite-finite/infinite-finite/README.md

 ##  💼 I am currently working on

 * my [portfolio](https://github.com/infinite-finite/Portfolio)
-* [Reading Tracker](https://github.com/infinite-finite/Reading-Tracker).
-The Reading Tracker is a SQL project that allows the user to track, rate, and review the books they've read.
+* [Reading Tracker](https://github.com/infinite-finite/Reading-Tracker) - a SQL project that allows the user to track, rate, and review the books they've read.
 The information they provide can then be used to provide a summary of their reading habits.
 * a passion project with a friend, hopefully soon to be unveiled!

 ## 📊 Stats